DavidTPate/pendragon/README.md

 Skills are divided into two broad categories: ordinary skills (normally referred to as simply "skills"), which include a wide range of different practical proficiencies and areas of knowledge, and combat skills, the crucial military skills that are the traditional area of expertise for knights.
-The two categories are listed in two separate areas on the knight’s character sheet, and are described in separate sections below.
+The two categories are listed in two separate areas on the knight's character sheet, and are described in separate sections below.

 ### Knight
 Certain skills are noted as being Knightly in nature.
 These are accepted as being compatible with the duties of knighthood.